ic/docker-fulcrum/README.md

 * SQLite3 database file in the VFS of the container, under /fulcrum/db.
 * Just installs the production gem environment.
 * Runs in production mode.
+* No solution right now for sending emails (confirmation, reminders, etc).